ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 # An Evluation Benchmark for Truncation Sampling Decoding Strategies of LLMs

+# Data preparation
-## Build a context-preserving prefix tree from any existing dataset
+### Step 1: Gather the context-preserving prefix tree of any existing dataset